alinr/Udacity_FSWDN_P2_Tournament_Results/README.md

 You should see these results:

 	1. Old matches can be deleted.
 	2. Player records can be deleted.
 	3. After deleting, countPlayers() returns zero.
 	4. After registering a player, countPlayers() returns 1.
 	5. Players can be registered and deleted.
 	6. Newly registered players appear in the standings with no matches.
 	7. After a match, players have updated standings.
 	8. After one match, players with one win are paired.
 	Success!
 All tests pass!
-    More tests to pass:
+	Additional tests to pass:
 	9. Pairings with odd number of players: one player get a bye     and will be excluded from getting another bye.
 	10. After having a draw match, both players have one match and no wins
 	11. After playing four matches (including one draw)     the player standings are in the correct order.
+	Success!
+All additional tests pass!

 ### Shutdown Vagrant machine